 The development of data capability is a journey.
-As companies’ capabilities grow they go through phases – first beginning to collect data, then recognizing the value of data, and crucially beginning to center data in their business model (we call this the credibility phase) before they take off towards a data driven future.
+As companies’ capabilities grow they go through phases - first beginning to collect data, then recognising the value of data, and crucially beginning to center data in their business model (we call this the credibility phase) before they take off towards a data driven future.
 We see that many companies struggle to pass the ‘credibility’ phase, which isn’t strange in this highly complex but promising field.

 Some of the barriers we see most frequently are:

 - Teams with only data scientists or only data engineers.

 - Models run in a Jupyter Notebook that have to be shared manually.

 - A view of Machine Learning and/or Artificial Intelligence as a goal rather than a tool.

 - Proof of concepts that end up spiraling into months-long projects with a lot of code

 These issues prevent companies from truly reaching the full potential that data can offer, but they can be overcome by focusing on three core elements: finding the right problem, assembling the right team and applying the right approach.
 FIND THE RIGHT PROBLEM AI/ML alone aren’t going to revolutionise your business – these tools are only as smart as the problem placed before them.
 The shift to a data-centric organization shouldn’t begin with the algorithm, the best problems begin with the end user.
 Good problems can come from different areas; from top down strategic priorities or bottom-up explorations following the why-funnel to get to the heart of operational inefficiencies.
 It could also be that your direct competitor launches a data driven disruption that you have to match.
 For any problem you identify, prioritize fully understanding it first, challenge yourself to asses the added business value of working on it, and only then should you begin developing solutions.